 The Local Authority Standardisation Working Group has put a series of documented procedures in place for local authority veterinary inspectors to ensure official controls are implemented in a standardised manner.
-Cork County Council utilises these procedures, the current revisions of which are available on Safetynet2.
-The audit team verified that hard copies for three of the five documented procedures printed off for use by the chief veterinary officer did not conform with the revisions currently on Safetynet.[SOP A6 Appendix 6 - version 3 was in use, version 5 is the current revision; SOP D1 - version 2 was in use, version 3 is the current version; SOP D2 - revision 2 was in use, revision 3 is the current version]
+Westmeath County Council utilises these procedures the current revisions of which are available on Safetynet2.
+The audit team verified that hard copies of documented procedures printed off for use by the county veterinary officer conformed with the revisions currently on Safetynet.